 It is a "crystallising moment" for Storr, with the sudden recognition that even 'skeptics' can be similar to Creationists, by treating belief as a moral choice: "If you do not choose as they do, you are condemned".
 In the end, this is the key to the author finding himself in the strange position of celebrating the eccentric beliefs of humanity.
 Some will (and already have, from other reviews I have seen) seize on this to - rather ironically, given the theme of the book - shout down Storr as giving support to the likes of Irving.
 But to do so, they would be ignoring a short passage near the end of the book where the author makes clear that it is not weirdness that is the real problem, but intolerance and violence that may arise from some beliefs.

 For we all need a scaffolding to support ourselves, and living in constant doubt of our actions and motivations may be an honest way to live, but it can make the actual living of life a difficult and sometimes drab affair.
 In many cases, science offers many evidence-based struts that we can use to good purpose in protecting ourselves (though perhaps not as many as some over-zealous scientists and skeptics might claim).
 But we also - all of us - need a belief system within that scaffolding to varying degrees.
-So perhaps the two central messages we should take from Will Storr's The Heretics is that we should always try to be skeptical - firstly of others' claims, but even more so of our own beliefs and justifications, because they will affect the outcome of the former (or maybe I'm just saying that because it suits my own philosophy...).
+So perhaps the two central messages we should take from Will Storr's The Heretics are that we should always try to be skeptical - firstly of others' claims, but even moreso of our own beliefs and justifications, because they will affect the outcome of the former (or maybe I'm just saying that because it suits my own philosophy...).
 But also to realise that we also all have our own beliefs, and fool ourselves to varying degrees - so we should be a whole lot more humble, and less evangelical, when it comes to presenting what we believe to be true to those around us.
-For as Robert Anton Wilson once say, "If you think you know what the hell is going on, you're probably full of shit".
+For as Robert Anton Wilson once said, "If you think you know what the hell is going on, you're probably full of shit".
 So let's all get over the idea that our way is the way.

 The Heretics is a brave book, at the very least for discussing a topic that - if Storr is correct - most of our brains will be trying to dismiss as quickly and superficially as possible (which I have already seen in a few reviews): that we spend much of our lives fooling ourselves in order to live our lives thinking we are correct.
 But also because this is also a deeply personal journey: in The Heretics, Storr not only confronts others, but also himself - his own flaws, his own beliefs, and the lies he has told both himself and others in order to make himself the Hero of his own story (another of the major themes of the book).
 If we could all be as honest and questioning of our beliefs and motivations as Will Storr is in The Heretics, the world would likely be a better place.